blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - When Muslims are a minority, they want minority rights.
 When they are a majority, there are no minority rights.
 - When Islam is criticized in Islamic countries, it's blasphemy.
 When it is criticized in non-Islamic countries, it's Islamophobia.

+- What the hell is the left doing?